Reviewed by Dr. Chad Gilliam PA

 - Increased lean muscle mass: HGH released by sermorelin can help increase lean muscle mass, which aids in weight loss by boosting metabolism.

-- Appetite suppression: Semaglutide has been shown to suppress appetite, making it easier to stick to a weight loss plan.
+- Appetite suppression: Semaglutide + cyanocobalamin has been shown to suppress appetite, making it easier to stick to a weight loss plan.

-Potential Risks of Taking Sermorelin and Semaglutide Together
+Potential Risks of Taking Sermorelin and Semaglutide + Cyanocobalamin Together

 Combining these two medications for weight loss can lead to moderate side effects, especially for individuals with diabetes.

-Sermorelin can make it more challenging to control blood sugar levels when taking semaglutide.
+Sermorelin can make it more challenging to control blood sugar levels when taking semaglutide + cyanocobalamin.
 If you are thinking about combining these treatments, you will need to monitor your blood sugar levels closely.
 You may need to adjust your diabetes medication doses while taking sermorelin to maintain stable blood sugar levels.

-Additionally, semaglutide and sermorelin each come with their own risk of side effects.
+Additionally, semaglutide + cyanocobalamin and sermorelin each come with their own risk of side effects.

 Common side effects of sermorelin include: